A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Conclusion

 This work may be considered as a preliminary-pioneered study of generative AI's applications in power system operation.
 It suggests a unique solution to adapt the famous generative AI model for image processing (i.e., stable diffusion) to the power system domain and proves its judiciousness by the simulation results.
-Although it is conducted on the three typical case studies due to the hardware limitation of experiments, its consistent simulation results are undeniable evidence of the proposed model's capability and reliability.
-In addition to the availability of high-computing infrastructure resources, the proposed model is expected to be improved and extended to more intricate problems in power systems in the future.
+Although it is conducted on the four typical case studies due to the hardware limitation of experiments, its consistent simulation results are undeniable evidence of the proposed model's correctness, effectiveness, and scalability.
+Looking ahead, the DDPM-CS holds a promise as an alternative solution to conventional approaches, with potential for further.

 \ifCLASSOPTIONcaptionsoff

 \fi